ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 nothing # hide
 ```

-In this case the distribution also has an entry in the struct, however, this is not necessary as long as the name of the distribution is a `Type`.
-The custom node created with `struct NewNode end` would also work fine.

 !!! note
     You can use regular functions, e.g `+` as a node type.
 Their Julia type, however, is written with the `typeof(_)` specification, e.g. `typeof(+)`

 For our node we are dealing with a stochastic node, because the node forms a probabilistic relationship.
 This means that for a given value of $\pi$, we do know the corresponding value of the output, but we do have some belief about this.
-Deterministic nodes include for example linear and non-linear transformation.
+Deterministic nodes include for example linear and non-linear transformation, such as `+` or `*`.

 The interfaces specify what variables are connected to the node.
 The first argument is its output by convention.
 The ordering is important for both the model specification as the rule definition.
 As an example consider the `NormalMeanVariance` factor node.
 This factor node has interfaces `[out, μ, v]` and can be called in the model specification language as `x ~ NormalMeanVariance(μ, v)`.
 It is also possible to use aliases for the interfaces, which can be specified in a tuple as you will see below.